Incontinence Care After a Hysterectomy

 1. Speak With Your Healthcare Provider

-It is widespread among women who have had hysterectomies, but it’s also common among women in general.
+You should never be embarrassed about incontinence!
+It is widespread among women who have had hysterectomies, but it's also common among women in general.

 In a meta-analysis from The Lancet Journal, it was found that 3,500 women reported incontinence in the US.
 It’s also known that 75% of women age 65 and older are at higher risk of incontinence.

-If you’re experiencing incontinence after a hysterectomy, you should always make a follow-up appointment with your provider.
+Your healthcare provider can provide treatment options and help you make a plan to manage your incontinence.
+If you're experiencing incontinence after a hysterectomy, you should always make a follow-up appointment with your provider.

 2. Do Some Kegel Exercises

-Kegels are a type of pelvic floor muscle exercise that can help increase your pelvic floor strength and regain bladder control.
+Kegels are a type of pelvic floor exercise that can help increase pelvic floor strength and help you to regain bladder control.
+They are easy to do at home after recovering from an operation.
+You may also benefit from seeing a professional like a pelvic floor physical therapist.

 3. Give Bladder Training a Try

+Bladder training involves holding urine for longer periods, even when you feel like peeing.
 By urinating on a timed schedule, you can increase the time you can hold your urine and wait between visits to the bathroom.

-To begin bladder training, you can hold your urine for 5 minutes every time you feel like you need to urinate.
-After you can hold it for 5 minutes, double that time to 10 minutes, and so on.
+To begin bladder training, hold your urine for 5 minutes every time you feel like urinating.
+After, you can hold it for 5 minutes, double that time to 10 minutes, and so on.
+Eventually, you can hold your urine for much more extended periods.

 4. Keep a Bladder Diary

-Keeping a bladder diary may help you notice what’s causing your incontinence and aid in bladder training.
+Keeping a bladder diary may help you notice what's causing your incontinence and aid in bladder training.
+It may also be helpful for your provider when discussing your incontinence.

 You should keep track of the following things in your bladder diary: The time you voided, how much fluids you drank, what activity you engaged in, and if you experienced leakage.